Why is it important

 Avoid

-• No operations are conducted in significant wildlife habitats, legally protected lands, World Heritage Areas, and IUCN Category I-IV protected areas.
+• No operations are conducted in significant wildlife habitats, legally protected lands, World Heritage Areas, and International Union for Conservation of Nature (IUCN) Category I-IV protected areas.

 • Avoid project development in areas that obstruct natural waterways, encroach upon public watercourses, or are designated as agricultural irrigation zones for local communities.